wklechka/MvsToSLPK/README.md

  3rd Party executables can be obtained here:
  - COLMAP exes https://colmap.github.io/install.html
  - OpenMVS exes https://github.com/cdcseacave/openMVS

+Program Data:

+This program requires data that is part of GDAL and PROJ and will look for it in C:\ProgramData\MvsToSLPK This data is found in GDAL at third_party\gdal.3.9\data.
+The data can be copied here, but the install will do it automatically.

  3rd Party libraries:
  - GDAL 3.9 https://github.com/OSGeo/gdal